More Police Officers Died From Gunfire Than Traffic Incidents In 2018, Report Says

 "North Carolina had seven deaths; South Carolina, Georgia, and Indiana each had five.
 Two territorial officers and nine federal officers also died in 2018.
 Fourteen states and the District of Columbia did not lose an officer in 2018."

-The NLEOMF data also reveals patterns in not only how the officers died, but when they did so.
+The NLEOMF data also reveals patterns in not only how the officers died, but when they died.

 "The deadliest month for law enforcement in 2018 was May, with 18 fatalities," the report states.
 At the other end of the range, August had only five officer fatalities.

-Officer deaths were also not evenly distributed among from day to day within the week.
+Officer deaths also were not evenly distributed from day to day within the week.

 "The deadliest day of the week in 2018 was Wednesday, with 26 fatalities," the NLEOMF said.
 The safest day was Sunday (14 fatalities), followed closely by Tuesday (15).